runze1223/Fourier-Basis-Mapping/README.md

 # Fourier-Basis-Mapping

-### This is an offical implementation of FBM-L, FBM-NL and FBM-NP model.
+### This is the offical implementation of FBM-L, FBM-NL and FBM-NP model.

 ### Implement the project